dd32/td-gh-ex/readme.txt

 == License ==

-AyaSpirit WordPress Theme, Copyright 2016 ABC AyaSpirit is distributed under the terms of the GNU GPL
+AyaSpirit WordPress Theme, Copyright 2016 AyaTemplates.com
+AyaSpirit is distributed under the terms of the GNU GPL

 Unless otherwise specified, all the theme files, scripts and images